khadijayahfath/IT-Service-Performance-Dashboard/README.md

 4. **Customer Satisfaction Rate (Gauge Visual)**:
     ![Gauge](Gauge.png)
    Displays the satisfaction rate (%) of service desk users.

-##  Screenshots
-See the `Screenshots/` folder for visual representation of each chart.

 ##  Files
 - `Tickest.pbix` → Power BI project file
-- `Screenshots/` → Folder containing images of each visual

 ##  Tools Used
 - Power BI Desktop